 You can also practice your grip and posture in front of a mirror and do swing drills from home.
 Practicing putting is even easier—all you need is a club, a ball, and a carpeted floor.

-Get Even More Benefits with the Aviv Golf Performance Program
+Get Even More Benefits with the Aviv Medical Program

-The innovative new Aviv Golf Performance Program takes the natural health benefits of playing golf to the next level by helping you regain your stamina and optimize your performance.
+The Aviv Medical Program can help you take your golf game to the next level by helping you regain your stamina and optimize your brain and body performance.

-Our program is based upon the Aviv Medical Program, which can include includes hyperbaric oxygen therapy at its core, plus cognitive and physical training, nutrition coaching, and the industry’s most comprehensive assessments to tailor a personalized program to your individual needs.
+This innovative, science-backed treatment can include a unique hyperbaric oxygen therapy protocol, plus cognitive and physical training, nutrition coaching, and the industry’s most comprehensive assessments to tailor a personalized program to your individual needs.

 Contact us to learn more about how to improve your brain health and elevate your physical performance with the Aviv Medical Program.